campbe13/react-starter/README.md

 6. now `npm run start`  make sure you see all of the fields<br> ![Todo screenshot](todo.png)

 Now you're ready to create components.

+Teacher's soluition is in [todo](todo/) using components, props, state and useState() hook.
+Feel free to expand on it!